colmtuite/styleguide-export/README.md

 ### Development

-`npm start` command will start a development server on port 8080 (configurable via the `--port, -p` option, e.g., `npm start -- --port 6969`).
+`npm start` command will start a development server on port 9000 (configurable via the `--port, -p` option, e.g., `npm start -- --port 6969`).

 Open `http://localhost:8080` in your browser to preview it.
 Changes will be automatically reloaded.

 ### Release

-Execute the `npm run build:css` command to compile the CSS.
+Execute the `npm run build` command to compile the CSS and documentation site.
-This should be done before all releases as some projects will just use the compiled CSS for convenience.
+This should be done before all releases.

-### Deploying the site

-First execute `npm run build:site`.
-To build the site.
-Then execute `git subtree push --prefix dist/site origin gh-pages`.

-**Note:** There is no reason to make manual edits to the `gh-pages` branch.